-In 2019, all 173 Kentucky school districts set rates above their Tier 1 maximum.
-Compared to 2014, districts increased local tax rates by an average of 4.8¢, and the higher rate applied to the increased property assessments increase generated an average of \$802 in added in local funding per student-but the lack of equalization meant that students in some districts received far more and others far less than that average amount.
+In 2021, all 171 Kentucky school districts set rates above their Tier 1 maximum.
+Compared to 2017, districts increased local tax rates by an average of 1.8¢ per \$100 of assessed property.
+Overall, districts generated an average of \$805 in added local funding per student-but without state equalization, students in some districts received far more and others far less than that average increase.
+Those differences in revenue results mean fewer resources for students in the districts with lower assessed property values.

-CC-BY NC 4.0 Prichard Committee for Academic Excellence 2019
+CC-BY NC 4.0 Prichard Committee for Academic Excellence 2021